SoTeer Waterproof Hooded - Women's Review

 Our Analysis and Test Results

 The SoTeer Waterproof Hooded is a full-zip windbreaker with a drawstring hood, made of 95-100% polyester (some versions have 5% spandex).
-It's a relaxed fit jacket with old school drawstrings with end tabs on the hood and waist.
+It's a relaxed fit jacket with old-school drawstrings with end tabs on the hood and waist.

-The SoTeer does a reasonable job of blocking mild to moderate winds, though it lacks the flare of many of the more technical windbreakers we tested.
+The SoTeer does a reasonable job of blocking mild to moderate winds, though it lacks the flair of many of the more technical windbreakers we tested.
 Standing on breezy hilltops and windy ridgelines, the fabric itself blocks a fair bit of wind.
 The zipper is also small-toothed and well-protected, offering additional protection for your chest.
 It features a full hood that can be pulled up and tightened with a classic drawstring and tied in a bow — just like elementary school.
 While many high-tech windbreakers do away with hand pockets to save weight, the SoTeer keeps them, adding both hand protection and casual comfort for everyday use.
 The sleeves aren't adjustable but are fully lined with elastic, which can help keep gusts at bay depending on where the sleeves end on your arms.

-If you need your windbreaker to keep you comfortable on a long run, the SoTeer will probably disappoint you.
+If you need your windbreaker to keep you comfortable on a long run, the SoTeer will almost certainly disappoint you.
 Made of 95-100% polyester (some colors have 5% spandex incorporated while others are all polyester), this jacket blocks wind from the outside and heat from the inside.
 It has no vents anywhere and collects sweat readily on warm summit missions and neighborhood jogs.
-Oddly, excess fabric from the construction of the jacket isn't cut off and sewn into seams and zippers like every other model we tested.
+Oddly, excess fabric from the jacket's construction isn't cut off and sewn into seams and zippers like every other model we tested.
 Instead, large flaps of fabric are left, folded back on themselves from the main zipper and under the hood.
-Not only is this a construction strategy that we find strange and sloppy, it also leaves even more layers between you and the world outside — not a great feature when you need to dump some heat.
+Not only is this a construction strategy that we find strange and sloppy, but it also leaves even more layers between you and the world outside — not a great feature when you need to dump some heat.

-It's not all bad though.
+It's not all bad, though.
 The SoTeer is relatively lightweight material that's both thin and flexible, helping it to be fairly comfortable for everyday wear.
 The wide elastic cuffs also allow you to push up the sleeves when you're really warm, just like a sweatshirt, without pinching your forearms as much as the many models with narrow cuffs.
 And as a full-zip option, it's easy to leave totally open if you really need it.
 Though the SoTeer isn't our top choice for high-output activities (like biking, running, or hiking miles up a mountain), it's breathable enough to be a solid option for casual, everyday wear.
 Our favorite uses for this jacket include evening dog walks and weekend errand runs.

 Weight and Packability

 Weighing just 6.6 ounces, the SoTeer is about average among windbreakers we tested.
 It doesn't pack down quite as small as some others but is still relatively easy to cram into a backpack or day bag.
-However, it doesn't stuff into its own pocket like most of the models we tested, so loses some points when it comes to organization and convenience.
+However, it doesn't stuff into its own pocket like most of the models we tested, so it loses some points when it comes to organization and convenience.
 You can, of course, roll the jacket into its own hood, but it's just not the same as packing and zipping it away into a pocket.

 We do have some concerns about the durability of this jacket, though nothing broke, snagged, or tore during our testing.
-It's one of a handful of coats we tested that isn't ripstop and there are many details that we're not confident in their ability to withstand years of abuse.
+It's one of a handful of coats we tested that isn't ripstop, and there are many details that we're not confident in their ability to withstand years of abuse.
 The drawstrings are prone to unraveling — though some versions of this jacket come with fused plastic caps on the ends of the drawstrings to prevent this.
 The large flaps of extra fabric inside the main zipper and neck have loosely sewn hemstitching that looks all too easy to snag accidentally.
-Again, we didn't have any issues with this jacket's durability during our extensive testing period, but we found many aspects of it that are concerning to us for longterm usage.
+Again, we didn't have any issues with this jacket's durability during our extensive testing period, but we found many aspects of it that are concerning to us for long-term usage.

 When it comes to versatility, we like to ask ourselves what kinds of activities we're happy wearing this jacket during.
 The SoTeer proves to be relatively pleasant to wear for most casual activities.
 Its relaxed fit helps it layer over warm clothes during inclement weather while still being light and thin enough to be comfortable on mild and even some warmer days.
 It's not so loud and swishy that you feel everyone around you is staring as you walk past.
 Instead, it's fairly soft and flexible, adding to its comfort as an everyday jacket.
 The two hand pockets contribute to its friendly comfort.
-The SoTeer is available in an astonishing array of colors and even some patterns, from solid hues to 2 or 3-colored blocky patterns, and even some with bright contrast zippers.
+The SoTeer is available in an astonishing array of colors and even some patterns, from solid hues to two or three-colored blocky patterns, and even some with bright contrast zippers.

 Of course, if you want a windbreaker that can go out to coffee and for a 50 mile bike ride comfortably on the same day, the SoTeer isn't the ideal choice.
 When it comes to sweaty sports and activities that need a wide range of motion, this jacket leaves a lot to be desired.
 It's not as well-equipped for the more technical missions that many others are designed for.
 But if an everyday layer is what you desire, this just may be what you're looking for.